 The meditation practice that I am referring to is sometimes called “open presence” (versus “focused attention”).
 For most, it does not show results that can be defined as quickly as with other methods.
 In fact, meditation requires a lot of patience, because of its subtle, non-interfering nature.
 Typically seated for an hour, the intention is to be present to all the experiences within and without; without interfering, without any judgment, neither of a positive or negative nature.
 Being here now with all that is.

-I practiced meditation for 20 years on a nearly daily basis.
+I practiced meditation for 20 years on a daily basis.
 After a few years of meditating with my partner and other friends, we started offering silent and active meditation to the public in Chicago, US.
 First I assisted the process for many years.
 Then, more and more, I myself started facilitating.
 2005-2015 we offered daily morning meditations, some evening meditations as well as workshops in the meditation center Inner Metamorphosis University that we had initiated.
 Since then I have been traveling, and my practices became more varied and inspired by all the different environments that I enter.

 (While I have practiced a variety of active meditations as well, I am not describing them here.)
 This web site describes a variety of approaches: Liveanddare